-Anger, Delusion, demons, Demons of Darkness, Discernment, Empirical Dogmatics, Evagrios Pontikos, Hieromonk Gabriel (Bunge), Humility, irascibility, meekness, plani, prelest, Repentance, Sayings of the Desert Fathers, Talking About The Devil, The Departure of the Soul, Theoria
+Anger, Delusion, demons, Demons of Darkness, Discernment, Empirical Dogmatics, Evagrios Pontikos, Hieromonk Gabriel (Bunge), Humility, irascibility, Love of One's Enemies, meekness, On remembrance of wrongs, Passions and Virtues, plani, prelest, Repentance, Sayings of the Desert Fathers, Talking About The Devil, The Departure of the Soul, The Ladder of Divine Ascent, Theoria

 The Vice of Demons

 Had one asked Evagrios which vice, in his opinion, would unquestionably be the worst of all and have the most far-reaching effects on the spiritual life, he would have answered without hesitation: anger, and for this simple reason: “No other evil makes man in particular as much like a demon as anger.”